 In some instances, authorities may lack the skills to plan franchised networks that meet their mobility objectives.
-In areas where services have previously been commercially managed there may not be the experience or expertise within the team, and while local bus operators often have network planning expertise, historically they will have approached the task from a profitability - rather than social requirement - perspective.
+In areas where services have previously been commercially managed, there may not be the experience or expertise within the team, and while local bus operators often have network planning expertise, historically they will have approached the task from a profitability - rather than social requirement - perspective.

 It is also worth noting that one of the largest challenges here relates to changes in demand.
-While seasonal variability has historically been a concern, we can safely assume this will be more problematic post-Covid-19, with less predictability around travel habits.
+The last few years have brought about a shift in the way that people consume public transport, and there is less predictability around travel habits.
 Regardless of whether services are franchised or run commercially, this is a serious challenge which will need to be addressed, most likely with new technology and upskilling or reskilling of planning and scheduling teams.

 Confused?
-We can Help
+We Can Help